FREVA-CLINT/freva-deployment/docs/Installation.md

 Since the services might be scattered across different servers it might be hard to keep track of the host names of the servers where all services are running.
-We have created a small service that keeps track of the locations of all services for *all* freva instance within your.
+We have created a small service that keeps track of the locations of all services for *all* Freva instance within your.
 Although not strictly needed we recommend you to setup this special server mapping service.
 To do so use the following command: